Join Us & Get Wine 101 Course 75% Off

 The new Rioja aging system introduced in 2017 includes Gran Añada for sparkling “espumoso.”

-Revised Rioja Aging Classifications
+Rioja Aging Classifications

 Generic Rioja (aka “Joven”)